Getting your car Fully Slick

 The cars have now become a lot easier to clean before an event, as the protective polymers' slick coating doesn't allow the dust to bond to the painted surface.
 With each and every clean it becomes easier and easier.
 This is the same for the fantastic water beading effect it gives to our daily driven road cars.
 Its protection and effect will work its best after being used around 4 times.
 Give it an hour between coats if you want to do all four in one day!

 It also leaves a beautiful, glossy shine, which really makes them look like they have just been waxed.
 I have to point out here that the Fully Slick is more made to replenish the wax, rather than be a total substitute for it.
 But the way it makes the waxes protection last longer, you will find yourself waxing a lot less often.
+We recommend to give the wax 3-4 hours to cure properly.

 For every day driven cars, it will boost the UV protection for your paint.
 Use it weekly on the top surfaces that see the most sun.